choderalab/vanilla-espaloma-experiment/README.md

     - `environment-0.3.0-v3.yaml`: Conda environment to run Perses with `espaloma-0.3` that parameterize both small molecules and proteins

+## Prerequisite
+OpenEye toolkit is required to load PBD files into OpenFF Molecule objects.
+Academic license can be obtained [here](https://www.eyesopen.com/academic-licensing).

 ## Citation
 If you find this helpful please cite the following: